symerio/SiQt/README.md

 ## Quick start

- The most direct way of using SiQt is from command line.
  Assuming you have GUI script `my_pyqt4_gui.py` written with PyQt4 (or any other backend), you can attempt to run it with PySide (or any other backend) using,

     SIQT_BACKEND_FORCE='PySide' python -m SiQt my_pyqt4_gui.py